CamLoPA/DiffLoc/README.md

 - **Hardware:**
   - Raspberry Pi 4B (any version with WiFi support)
-  - USB WiFi Adapter (at least one can work on monitor mode)
+  - USB WiFi Adapter (at least one can work on monitor mode, recommenf TX-N600)
   - Stepper Motor (ULN2003 control board and 5V 28BYJ-48 Stepper MotorStepper Motor)
   - 3D-printed connecting rod and stand
   - Aluminum metal plate (100X150X1 mm in our protype)